This post may contain affiliate links. Please read our disclosure policy.

 • Salt

-• Optional mix-ins: cinnamon, nutmeg, walnuts, chocolate chips
+• Optional mix-ins: cinnamon, nutmeg, walnuts, pecans, or chocolate chips

 How to make brown butter banana bread

-This is how you can make brown butter banana bread.
-Make sure to scroll down to the recipe card for the full detailed instructions!
+Here is how to make brown butter banana bread step by step.
+Scroll down to the recipe card for the full detailed instructions.

-1. Brown the butter until it releases a nutty aroma and is a golden brown color.
+1. Brown the butter until it releases a nutty aroma and turns golden amber with toasted brown bits at the bottom of the pan.

-2. Mix the mashed bananas, sugars, eggs, vanilla, milk, sour cream, and browned butter until combined.
+1. Mix the mashed bananas, sugars, eggs, vanilla, milk, sour cream, and cooled brown butter until combined.

-3. Add flour, baking soda, and salt.
-Fold until flour disappears.
+2. Fold in the flour, baking soda, and salt.
+Stop mixing the moment the flour disappears.

 How to serve banana bread?